Beaufuh/Inventory-manager/README.md

 # Inventory-manager
- A python program to create QR codes with presets to email and also read them
+ A python program to generate QR codes for inventory and then manage the inventory's data.